seanxzhan/shapeGen/README.md

 Ahah the above is actually very similar to the marching cubes algorithm but reversed and crude lol.

 In this project, I will use a package ```mesh-to-sdf```.
 It takes in a wavefront object and outputs an ndarray of SDF (signed distance field) values.
 If the value at a position P is positive, then point P lies outside of the object, and if the value is negative, then P is inside the object.
 With this knowledge, we can simply convert the sdf output to a 3d array with 1s and 0s to represent voxels.
+(Spoiler alert, the network I will be using (IM-NET) actually learns whether a given coordinate in a grid is inside / outside of the 3D object)

 **How does the dimension of voxels array impact result?**

 I'm currently using (16, 16, 16) arrays to represent my square rings, but I'm worried that this is too small.
 I used IM-NET's progressive point sampling, and it brought it down to (8, 8, 8), (4, 4, 4), and (2, 2, 2), so the network will [gradually] learn from 2^3 to 4^3 to 8^3.
 We will see how this goes.

-If the network doesn't quite learn, I might need to convert my square rings wavefront objects to (64, 64, 64), but the conversion will take a long time.
+If the network doesn't learn, I might need to convert my square rings wavefront objects to (64, 64, 64), but the conversion might take a long time.

+EDIT: The above concern is related to the current problem in Roadmap step 4.

 ---

 ### Files

-**generate_data.py**: generate a dataset of procedural shapes using bpy
+**generate_data.py**: generate a dataset of procedural shapes (rectangular rings) using ```bpy``` in Blender

-**visualize.py**: visualize a .mat file
+**preprocess.py**: voxelize the generated wavefront objects and save to .npy files

+**./point_sampling**: create .hdf5 datasets using the .npy files

+**./IMGAN**: autoencoder and generator network from IM-NET

+**./IMSVR**: single view reconstruction network from IM-NET

 ---

-### Dev Notes
+### Dev log

-#### Create virtual env

 Followed README of https://github.com/czq142857/IM-NET.
 The data that this repo references seems to be processed data in .mat.
 No clue what the 'b' and 'bi' fields in the .mat file mean.